 - A statement (of one-to-two pages), outlining your interest in and suitability for the role.
-This should include reference to relevant knowledge, skills and experience relating to the role description/s; and - A copy of your current resume.
+This should include reference to relevant knowledge, skills and experience relating to the role description/s, and indicate whether you wish to apply for appointment as a member with local government experience, as a legal member, or both; and - A copy of your current resume.

-Expressions of interest should be emailed to localgovernment@dpac.tas.gov.au by Sunday, 17 July 2022.
+Expressions of interest should be emailed to localgovernment@dpac.tas.gov.au by Sunday, I December 2024.

-Please direct any enquiries to Mathew Healey, Executive Director, Office of Local Government on 6232 7137 or email localgovernment@dpac.tas.gov.au.
+Please direct any enquiries to Andrei Norris, A/Assistant Director, Office of Local Government on 6232 7022 or email localgovernment@dpac.tas.gov.au.